PreciousDipe/Terraform-Netlify-Resume-Deploy/README.md

-# Personal Resume Website with Terraform and Netlify
+# Resume Website Deployment with Terraform and Netlify

-This project contains the source code for a personal resume website and the Terraform configuration to deploy it automatically to Netlify.
+This project contains the source code for my personal resume website and the Terraform configuration to deploy it automatically to Netlify.

 ## Architecture